eanbit-rt/ONTmetacriptom-NF/Report.md

 - **NanoCount -** NanoCount estimates transcript abundances from Oxford Nanopore direct RNA sequencing datasets, using filtering steps and an expectation-maximization approach (similar to RSEM, Kallisto, Salmon, etc) to handle the uncertainty of multi-mapping reads.
 More information here [NanoCount](https://github.com/a-slide/NanoCount).

+The scripts for all the above tools developed can be accessed here [scripts](https://github.com/eanbit-rt/ONTmetacriptom-NF/tree/main/scripts).

+# Direct Acyclic Graph (DAG)

+The workflow developed generated below DAG.